rtmark

 How safe are investment apps in the UK?

 In the UK, trading apps are authorised and regulated by the FCA (Financial Conduct Authority).
 Some of the FCA-set safety conditions that any trading app must meet before receiving an operating license include a commitment to the safety of client data and funds.
-A trading app like eToro, for instance, has to be vetted to guarantee that they don’t collect unnecessary or overly sensitive user data.
-And that the little they gather isn’t shared with third parties.

 How do investment apps work?